MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 ## Debug your Teams app locally

-The following steps helps you to debug your Teams app locally:
+The following steps help you to debug your Teams app locally:

 ### Set up your Teams Toolkit